underfisk/neo/docs/introduction.md

 Neo implements it's own architecture which is led by Packages as .NET, java and other languages.
 In order to keep code organized in high scalable projects, sometimes you need to "bundle" you're code in parts to get a more controlable and scalable code.
+We use "singleton" pattern to load some resources such as Listeners, Controllers, Models and Services.
+This framework may be seen as a "boilerplate" since we simply mount everything in front of express/socketio with a few modifications for the "need" in our project.

 ### Package
 A package is something groupable where you can have parts of code inside a box.
 This is nothing more than a simple way of importing/exporting code.